timofurrer/.mutt/README.md

 ### Replace my stuff with your stuff if you are not me!

-If you are not Timo Furrer and do not use the mail address `tuxtimo@gmail.com` - replace my mail configurations if your own!
+If you are not Timo Furrer and do not use the mail address `tuxtimo@gmail.com` - replace my mail configuration with your own one!